-The ash pan can be removed using the ash tool which is intended to hook the ash pan out onto the ash lip of the stove where you can then pick it up using the glove provided.
-It is recommended this is done when the stove is cold and not alight.
+The ash pan can be accessed by opening the ash door at the bottom of the stove (this has the primary air intake spinner on it).
+Using the ash tool and gloves you can hook the ash pan out where you can then pick it up using the gloves.
+It is recommended that you only empty the ashpan when the appliance is completely cold.